cepdnaclk/e19-co225-Baby-Developement-Tracking-System-Mobileapplication/readme.md

-Baby Development Tracking System
+# Baby Development Tracking System

-The Baby Development Tracking System is a mobile application designed to assist parents, guardians, public health midwives (PHMs), and doctors in tracking and managing the development of babies from 0 to 5 years old.
-The system aims to provide a comprehensive solution for monitoring vaccinations, weight, height, and other important information related to a baby's development.
+## Introduction

+The aim is to build a system to track and help manage the development of babies (0 to 5 Years).

+Users (parents or guardians or public health midwives or doctors) register babies in the application with babies' details (Name, birth date, Gender, current weight, current height).
+Users should enter the already received vaccinations of their babies.
+With time, users enter their babies' vaccinations, weight, and height details.

+The system should be fed with a standard vaccine schedule (government and private).
+The system includes standard weight and height ranges according to age.
+When users enter the details, the application compares that information with this standard information.
+Based on that comparison, users will get notifications such as when the next vaccination date is nearby when weight or height is not within the standard rate.

+There should be the ability to note all the extra medicines, vitamins, and other recommendations by public health midwives and doctors through this application.
+They should be able to search the relevant baby by name or baby Id and check the baby's history.

-Key Features:
+## Key Features

 User Registration: Users, including parents, guardians, PHMs, and doctors, can register in the application by providing basic details such as name, email, and password.